Adulting is hard. Talking to people is hard. Being responsible is hard. Life is hard.

 “A time is coming and in fact has come when you will be scattered, each to your own home.
 You will leave me all alone.
 Yet I am not alone, for my Father is with me.
 I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”

 Jesus was giving us a clear reality check.
 He was telling his disciples that things wouldn’t get better, in fact, things would get worse for them.
-Yet, he didn’t leave them hanging out to dry, he warned them that trouble and tribulation was coming so they could continue to believe in him and have peace in the midst of the chaos.
+Yet, he didn’t leave them hanging out to dry, he warned them that trouble and tribulation were coming so they could continue to believe in him and have peace in the midst of the chaos.

 I encourage you to take a few moments to read through John 16, it’s not filled with phrases that we find on refrigerator magnets but contains harsh truths about what the disciples would soon be facing.
 Put yourself in the disciples’ shoes and imagine Jesus’s words were being told to you about your future.
 How would you feel if those words were being told to you?
 Then, after verses of sadness and grief and future darkness, Jesus hits his followers with the comforting words “Take heart!
 I have overcome the world.”

 This is the silver-lining in the dark storm cloud of life.
-Yes, the world is going to be hard, there will always be people who don’t like you or are rude to you, things won’t go as planned, tragedies will happen, you’ll experience loss and disappointment and unpleasantness of every kind, but when those things go wrong, when things are hard, we can rejoice, we can be courageous, we can endure because Jesus, our Lord and master and Savior has overcome the world.
+Yes, the world is going to be hard, there will always be people who don’t like you or are rude to you, things won’t go as planned, tragedies will happen, you’ll experience loss and disappointment and unpleasantness of every kind, but when those things go wrong, when things are hard, we can rejoice, we can be courageous, we can endure because Jesus, our Lord, and master, and Savior has overcome the world.
 He experienced the same feelings and disappointments and struggles that we do, and yet, he endured, overcoming everything for us.

 I’m going to be honest with you, when things go wrong rejoicing isn’t my first choice.
 My first reaction is usually trying to figure out how I can “fix” whatever the problem is.
 Rarely, when things go wrong, do I immediately turn to God; it takes me a little while to get there.
 But that’s what he longs for us to do.
 We’re not supposed to maintain a fake facade of happiness because we’re Christians, but we are to have a genuine dependence and reliance upon him in the midst of the crazy.
 Peace and joy are available in the darkest of times because God is present and has made himself accessible to us.
-When we know who he is and can focus upon his presence we can weather seasons better.
+When we know who he is and can focus on his presence we can weather seasons better.
 Whether you’re going through a particularly hard or an incredibly good season or anywhere in between, I encourage you to turn to and reach out to him today.

-To go Deeper: Not All Linings Are Silver
+To go deeper: Not All Linings Are Silver